 BigTime doesn’t require users to have a strong password.
 However, it’s an option system administrators can enable for their users.

 - What constitutes a strong password in BigTime,

 - How to enable a strong password policy, and

 - Who’s affected by the policy.

 Strong password requirements vary among companies.
 For BigTime, a strong password:

-- Is at least seven characters long.
+- Is at least eight characters long.

 - Contains two of the following character types: letters, digits, and non-alphanumeric characters, such as a dollar sign or an exclamation point.